Writing and Testing Proxy Auto-Configuration (PAC) Files

 Similar to web browsers, ThousandEyes Enterprise Agents can use a proxy auto-config (PAC) file to select a proxy server based on the requested URL and other variables.
 A PAC file contains a single JavaScript function named FindProxyForURL, which will return an object containing one or more proxies, or indicate that the client should not use a proxy and instead connect directly to the web server.
 Each request by a Web Layer test (HTTP Server, Page Load, Transaction and FTP Server) will be parsed by the PAC file to select a proxy or direct access for that request.

 This article discusses creation of PAC files for various use cases.
-Additionally, if the PAC file has many lines or complex logic, the pactester
+If the PAC file has many lines or complex logic, the pactester

 A PAC file is a text file defining a single JavaScript function: FindProxyForURL(url, host).
 The FindProxyForURL function is run in a restricted JavaScript environment, with only a limited set of standard JavaScript functions available to define FindProxyForURL.
 A list of supported functions can be found here.